hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-guide.md

 You can verify that the network has been deployed by typing:

-composer network ping -n my-network -p hlfv1 -i admin -s adminpw
+`composer network ping -n my-network -p hlfv1 -i admin -s adminpw`

-Note: for 0.6 environments its: * composer network ping -n my-network -i admin -s <password? *

 Which should give the following output: